Oxhey Golf Club

-Early history
+History

-Oxhey Golf Club, located near Watford in Hertfordshire, was first opened for play on 12 May 1912.
-Ted Ray served as the club professional from 1912 until 1940.
+Oxhey Golf Club, located near Watford in Hertfordshire, was opened informally on 4 May 1912.
+The event was commemorated by a match between Harry Vardon, designer of the course, and Ted Ray, who had been appointed as the club's professional.
+The match was won by Ray, 4 and 2.
+Ray served as the club professional until 1940.

 First World War

 A little more than two years after the course was opened for play, the First World War began on 28 July 1914 and the war had a detrimental effect on the club, causing 58 members to resign.
 Of that total were eight women members who also submitted their resignations.
 Five of the groundskeepers joined the army and still more volunteered but were not eligible for service.
 Nineteen of the caddies also answered the call for military duty.
 The club's steward joined the Royal Marine Pension Reserve and reported for duty at Gosport.

 By 5 May 1916, the war had already taken a toll on Oxhey caddies and greenkeepers with 5 casualties: 2 killed, 2 wounded, 1 prisoner.
 Among the club members there were 9 casualties: 3 killed, 5 wounded, 1 prisoner.
 In May 1917, the course had fallen into disrepair due to a lack of groundskeepers.
 By then some 84 members were serving in the army or navy, and a groundsman had been killed and another was a prisoner of war.